chasmani/piecewise-regression/README.rst

 	sudo apt install python3-nose

-There are also a series of simluation tests that check the estimates have realistic confidence intervals, and the Davies test gives realistic p-values.
-These can be found in the folder "tests"
+There are also a series of simulation tests that check the estimates have realistic confidence intervals, and the Davies test gives realistic p-values.
+These can be found in the folder "tests".

 Documentation
 ==============